 Bathe your dog regularly – at least once a week

 Regular bathing of your dog is important for his health and well-being.
 It not only eliminates dirt, dust, and other allergens but also helps keep him healthy by preventing skin irritation.
-As much as you might want to wait until the next day or even a week to bath your dog, don’t hesitate in calling the vet if there’s an emergency – on a weekend or not!
-And always make sure that his fur is completely dry before returning him back into his cage or kennel.
+As much as you might want to wait until the next day or even a week to bathe your dog, don’t hesitate to call the vet if there’s an emergency – on a weekend or not!
+Always make sure that his fur is completely dry before returning him to his cage or kennel.
 If he shows any signs of illness like lethargy or fever, it would be best to take him straight to the vet.

 Make sure they have enough exercise